Intrigue Rhodesian Ridgebacks

 We are also very specific about nutrition and vaccinations.
 Our dogs are raw fed a meat/bones diet, with vegetables and supplements.
 We do a lot with antioxidants and probiotics as well.
 Puppies are raised on a moderate protein kibble with raw additions.
 I do believe nutrition plays a roll in a more even growth pattern.
 We have also seen the impact a good diet has on health, energy, aging and coat.

 As for vaccines, we only DHPP and Rabies, ALWAYS given separately.
 We then do titers every three years vs a booster, to verify need.
 Autoimmune diseases are definitely on the rise as a result of vaccinosis (over vaccination), as are allergies and thyroid malfunction.
-We have also seen skin reactions to the Fort Dodge Rabies, for example.
+Tha said a healthy dog should be able to handle simple vaccines without reactions, this indicates a sound immune system.
 For heart worms, we use Sentinel.
 We also test for heart worms annually.
 We are not fans of topical (chemical) flea and tick medications.
 And avoid them whenever possible.